Get

 Manganese Toxicity

-While ingesting too much manganese has the potential to be toxic, there are actually no cases reported of this cause by the ingestion of manganese in its natural form.
+While ingesting too much manganese has the potential to be toxic, there are actually no cases reported of this caused by the ingestion of manganese in its natural form.
 This might be because it’s actually quite challenging to find enough manganese that should make up part of your dog’s diet.
 However, cases of manganese intoxication in dogs overdosed on joint supplements have been reported, and manganese caused liver and kidney damage.

 Therefore, the recommendation is that if your dog is receiving a supplement containing manganese, ensure you only offer the amount recommended by the veterinarian.